-The Fund has AVC arrangements with Equitable Life and Standard Life and members accruing benefits on a defined benefit basis were able to contribute AVCs until the Fund closure to future defined benefit accrual on 31 March 2016.
+During the Fund year, the Trustee had AVC arrangements with Equitable Life and Standard Life, and members accruing benefits on a defined benefit basis were able to contribute AVCs until the Fund closed to future defined benefit accrual on 31 March 2016.

-Members contributing to the Fund on a money purchase basis are able to make AVCs towards their personal retirement accounts and invest these in one or more of the investment funds available to money purchase members.
+Members contributing to the Fund on a money purchase basis were able to make AVCs towards their personal retirement accounts and invest these in one or more of the investment funds available to money purchase members.

-On retirement, members can elect to commute part of their pension for a Pension Commencement Lump Sum, and use the AVC fund value to fund part of the cash lump sum, transfer their AVC fund to an alternative pension arrangement or buy an annuity with a provider of their choice (this is known as the "open market option").
+On retirement, members could elect to commute part of their pension for a Pension Commencement Lump Sum, and use the AVC fund value to fund part of the cash lump sum, transfer their AVC fund to an alternative pension arrangement or buy an annuity with a provider of their choice (this is known as the "open market option").